 Michael’s pioneering approach to apiculture as a platform for global renewal has appeared in national and international magazines, books and films.
-He has presented his work at Harvard University, consulted for the USDA and developed the organization Gaia Bees to advance biodynamic practices in apiculture.
+He has presented his work at Harvard University & New York University, consulted for the USDA, and in 2006 developed the organization Gaia Bees to advance biodynamic practices in apiculture.

 Michael was born and educated in Germany.
 He lives with his family, and an infinity of bees, in the oak woodlands of Northern California.